 ITA at Techtextil 2019

-The Institut für Textiltechnik of RWTH Aachen University, short ITA, presented its expertise in the field of ambient lighting at Techtextil 2019 on the Elmatex stand in Hall 3.0, Stand D05, with the demonstrator light textiles that shows a new type of energy storage system for furniture applications (model vehicle for fuel cell drive), with efficient textile products (e.g. sports bra) and with new materials for aerospace applications (MoonFibre):Copyright: ITA
+The Institut für Textiltechnik of RWTH Aachen University, short ITA, presented its expertise in the field of ambient lighting at Techtextil 2019 on the Elmatex stand in Hall 3.0, Stand D05, with the demonstrator light textiles that shows a new type of energy storage system for mobility applications (model vehicle for fuel cell drive), with efficient textile products (e.g. sports bra) and with new materials for aerospace applications (MoonFibre):Copyright: ITA

 Efficient Textile Production - Sports Bra